MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/bring-up-a-usb-type-c-connector-on-a-windows-system.md

 -   If your USB Type-C hardware has the capability of handling the power delivery (PD) state machine.
 Otherwise, consider writing a USB Type-C port controller driver.
 For more information, see [Write a USB Type-C port controller driver](write-a-usb-type-c-port-controller-driver.md).

 -   If your hardware does not have an embedded controller.
-Otherwisem load the Microsoft provided in-box driver, UcmUcsi.sys.
+Otherwise load the Microsoft provided in-box driver, UcmUcsi.sys.
 (See [UCSI driver](ucsi.md)) for ACPI transports or [write a UCSI client driver](write-a-ucsi-driver.md) for non-ACPI transports.

 **Summary**